houghb/savvy/standups/standup_2_29_16.md

 - Merge the outstanding pull request with master.
 - Add option to create different plot if # of parameters drops below certain number (Histogram?)
 - Incorporate 2nd order information through Bokeh tools (format yet to be determined)
+- Continue to expand functionality of data processing module with a few of our "wish list" functions.

 ## Challenges to make next deliverables
 ### Team issues: